ECNU-ILOG/QCCDM/README.md

 ## QCCDM-ECAI2023

+We provide `QCCDM-ECAI23.pdf` and  `Appendix.pdf` in "papers" directory.

 This repository has implementation of QCCDM: A Q-Augmented Causal Cognitive Diagnosis Model for Student Learning (**ECAI2023**) which lies in "method" directory.
 If you're interested, please navigate to the method/QCCDM directory for more information.

 > cd method/QCCDM